kshshton/mobile-bridge/README.md

 listener 1883 0.0.0.0
 ```

-Websocket listener (used for React Native Interface / publisher):
+Websocket listener (used for hardware controller / publisher):

 ```text
 listener 9001